Container Gardens with Pizzazz

 Versatile containers can easily be worked into a larger landscape to create a focal point or fill in a blank spot.
 Here, a glazed blue urn filled with petunias, coleus and lantana brightens up a corner of the garden.

 Using just one plant in a container creates an uncluttered look that lets that specimen shine.
-Here, ‘Dragon Wing' begonia‘s densely mounded form easily fills a 10-inch hanging basket and blooms continuously from May until frost.
+The densely mounded form of this 'Dragon Wing' begonia easily fills a 10-inch hanging basket and blooms continuously from May until frost.
 This shade-lover tolerates heat, especially if given sufficient water.